nicolasdanelon/UnofficialDocs/source/reference/syntaxdefs.rst

 Compatibility with Textmate
 ***************************

-Sublime Text syntax definitions generally are compatible with Textmate language files.
+Generally, Sublime Text syntax definitions are compatible with Textmate language files.

 File Format
 ***********

-Textmate syntax definitions are files in Plist format with the ``tmLanguage`` extension.
+Textmate syntax definitions are Plist files with the ``tmLanguage`` extension.
 However, for convenience in this reference document, JSON is shown instead.

 .. code-block:: js